Cloud-Xplorer08/Host-Website-on-S3/README.md

 - Create a new AWS Identity and Access Management (IAM) user that has full access to the Amazon S3 service.

 - Upload files to Amazon S3 to host a simple website for the Café & Bakery.

-- Create a batch file that can be used to update the static website when you change any of the website files locally.

 ![architecture](https://github.com/Cloud-Xplorer08/Host-Website-on-S3/assets/71820244/d0da764e-2615-486a-ab67-27ffa4af043e)